marcellogalhardo/retained/README.md

 - Eliminate `ViewModel` inheritance.
 - Eliminate `ViewModelProvider.Factory` need.
 - Easy access to `ViewModel` scoped properties: `CoroutineScope` (`viewModelScope`), `SavedStateHandle`, and many others.
-- Enable composition: callbacks can be listened with `OnClearedListener`.
+- Enable composition: callbacks can be listened with `AutoCloseable`.

 **Motivation:** Retained was originally created to share a `ViewModel` in Kotlin Multiplatform projects between Android & iOS with ease.